Okay, so you’re taking care with your budget. Yet beware you don’t also get caught out by penny-pinching.

 Do you have a good relationship with your neighbours?
 Because you might be about to find out.

-Problems could arise if you and your neighbour share what is known as a party wall.
-In this case, you’re required to give two month’s notice on building work that affects your shared property boundary.
-If things get tricky, you may also need a party wall surveyor.
+Problems could arise if you and your neighbour share what is known as a party wall, this is a wall, outbuilding, or boundary that straddles two properties.
+In the event a party wall is present, you’re required to give two month’s notice on building works which effects this shared space.

 You should also consider how your build will affect your neighbours once it’s completed.
 Will it overshadow their garden?
 Could they complain about ‘Right to Light’?
-If you’re using a Resi architect, we’ll make sure you don’t end up paying for bad neighbourly relations in the future.
+All these issues are likely to have you facing planning rejection.

 You might consider cavity wall insulation or energy efficient windows, in order to keep your heating bills low.
 Or, if you’re willing to go the distance, consider installing solar panels.
-Not only will you save money on your energy bills, you’ll also earn money from the Feed-in Tariff scheme.
-Those who invest in solar energy now, can expect a return on invest within 14 years.
+In fact, there are now hundreds of ways to make an eco-friendly home, with many of them cutting down on your bills or even helping increase your well-being, thanks to those nourishing qualities.

 Concerned your build might fall into one of these pitfalls?
 Book a free call with our team today and receive expert advice for your extension.